 When can I apply?

 The Apprenticeship applications process opens in June and closes in August.
-The assessment stages begin soon after the applications close and continue until October.
+The assessment stages begin soon after the applications close and continue until October, concluding with an Interview.

 Am I eligible?